 Zero tolerance policy on narcotics: this goes without saying but they have pretty thorough searches at the entrance of every event.
 If you’re found with anything you will get kicked out and the police may even get involved.

-Check venues’ policies on taking photos inside: it’s been really interesting to see how differently party goers approach social media, and what they think of taking photos and videos during events across Europe and Asia.
-In Asia documenting your evenings is a pre-requisite but for those of us who are used to that we need to take it down a few notches for ADE as some venues don’t allow it.
+Check venues’ policies on taking photos inside: it’s been really interesting to see how differently promoters and events take to social media across different continents.
+Particularly what they think of taking photos and videos during events across Europe and Asia.
+In Asia documenting your evenings is a pre-requisite but for those of us who are used to that, we need to take it down a few notches for ADE as some venues don’t allow it.
 Live in the moment, respect everyone’s privacy and put your phones away!

-Bouncers are for reals at ADE: make sure you behave and don’t act disorderly in the queue, you may be refused entry even if you already have a ticket!
+Bouncers are the real deal at ADE: make sure you behave and don’t act disorderly in the queue, you may be refused entry even if you already have a ticket!